Christian Ethics (book): The Christianist Transvaluation

-Al-Faruqi explores how Christian ethics were transformed and adapted through history, particularly during the Reformation and in modern Christianity.
-He discusses the changes in the understanding of sin, salvation, and the concept of the imago Dei (image of God).
-This chapter critiques the evolution of these ideas and their impact on Christian thought.
-He argues that the idea of original sin is in direct contradiction to Jesus' teachings, which emphasize that ethical worth is a function of the conscious self's will alone.
+Al-Faruqi traces how Christian ethics changed over time, above all during the Reformation and in modern Christianity.
+He discusses shifts in the understanding of sin, salvation, and the imago Dei (image of God), and criticises their effect on Christian thought.
+He holds that the doctrine of original sin runs directly against the teachings of Jesus, which in his reading make ethical worth a matter of the conscious self's will alone.

 Sin and Salvation

-This chapter delves into the concepts of peccatism (the idea of inherent human sinfulness) and saviorism (the belief in Jesus as the redeemer).
-Al-Faruqi contrasts these with Islamic views, arguing for a more rational and coherent approach to understanding sin and salvation.
-He critiques the Christian view of sin as a universal and necessary phenomenon, suggesting it was a later development that Jesus did not originally teach.
-Al-Faruqi called for a new Reformation to restore the pristine faith of Jesus, suggesting that Islam could be an ally in this process.
+This chapter treats peccatism (the idea of inherent human sinfulness) and saviourism (the belief in Jesus as redeemer).
+Al-Faruqi sets these against Islamic views and argues for what he sees as a more rational account of sin and salvation.
+He criticises the Christian treatment of sin as a universal and necessary condition, holding that it was a later development absent from the teaching of Jesus.
+He called for a new Reformation to recover the original faith of Jesus and suggested that Islam could be an ally in that effort.

 Meta-Religion and Logical Consistency

-Al-Faruqi introduces the concept of meta-religion, a set of principles for evaluating religious systems.
-He emphasizes the importance of logical consistency and coherence in religious thought, critiquing Christian theological paradoxes and advocating for a rational approach to religious doctrine.
-This concept involves disengaging from one's own beliefs and traditions to fully understand the beliefs and religions of the subject being studied.
+Al-Faruqi introduces the concept of meta-religion, a set of principles for judging religious systems.
+He treats logical consistency as a test for religious thought, criticises Christian theological paradox, and argues for a rational reading of doctrine.
+The method calls for setting aside one's own beliefs in order to understand the religion under study on its own terms.

 The Role of Epochè

-Al-Faruqi employs the methodology of Epochè, or religio-cultural disengagement, which involves studying religious phenomena without preconceived notions.
-He examines the Jewish background of Jesus' teachings, contrasts them with Jewish law, and draws comparisons between Sufi and Christian ethics.
-The book critiques developments in Christian doctrine that, according to al-Faruqi, diverge from Jesus' original teachings.
-While he considers epochè a useful phenomenological tool for achieving impartiality, he regards it as a preliminary step rather than a final approach.
-He contends that scholars should ultimately evaluate religious traditions rather than remain in a state of neutrality.
-In this context, he advocates for applying value judgments in religious studies, drawing on a methodology similar to that of Ibn Hazm.
+Al-Faruqi uses the method of epochè, or religio-cultural disengagement, which studies religious phenomena without prior assumptions.
+He examines the Jewish background of the teachings of Jesus, sets them against Jewish law, and compares Sufi and Christian ethics.
+He treats epochè as a useful phenomenological tool for reaching impartiality, though only as a first step.
+In his view the scholar must in the end pass judgment on religious traditions instead of resting in neutrality, and he draws here on an approach close to that of Ibn Hazm.